Weather for Sailing, Flying & Snow Sports

 Please provide a minimum of 3 weather elements/hazards.
 If you include images or tables, be sure to acknowledge the source (author or photographer, web URL, and date when you captured it).

-points for content + 4 for a stimulating thorough presentation.
+(max 12 points = 6 points for content + 6 for a stimulating thorough presentation.
 Points will be deducted for plagiarism.)

 checklist of weather considerations or resources to consider before deciding to

 - Presentation appearance: Is the ePortfolio attractive yet informative?
 Is the content clear and easy to follow?
 Are the pages logically

 If you just copy material from the sample or from other students' ePortfolios, then you can lose up to 55 points, depending on how much material you copied.